 So, what makes the G1 Air so unique?

-The G1 Air has beautiful curves inspired by the looks of a grand piano as well as gorgeous front legs for added support and more exquisite appearance.
+The G1 Air has beautiful curves inspired by the looks of a grand piano as well as gorgeous front legs for added support and a more exquisite appearance.

 When it comes to sound, Korg doesn’t cut corners either.